eric-czech/data-engineer-challenge/README.md

 =======================

 Collaborative efforts in music are always a gamble.
-While much of top 40 music consists of content resulting from partnerships between two or more artists, there are inevitable risks inherent to bringing together such artists who often have opposing styles and motives.
-However, these risks are often worth the reward and juxtapositions of contrasting styles have led to some very successful efforts like those from Eminem and Dido ([Stan](https://www.youtube.com/watch?v=gOMhN-hfMtY)), P!nk and Nate Ruess ([Just Give Me a Reason](https://www.youtube.com/watch?v=OpQFFLBMEPI)), or even Lady Gaga and Kermit the Frog ([Gypsy](https://www.youtube.com/watch?v=WOvxX7SHKiE)).
+While much of top 40 music consists of content resulting from partnerships between two or more artists, there are risks involved with bringing together such artists who often have opposing styles and motives.
+However, these risks are often worth the reward and juxtapositions of contrasting styles have led to some very successful efforts like Eminem and Dido ([Stan](https://www.youtube.com/watch?v=gOMhN-hfMtY)), P!nk and Nate Ruess ([Just Give Me a Reason](https://www.youtube.com/watch?v=OpQFFLBMEPI)), or even Lady Gaga and Kermit the Frog ([Gypsy](https://www.youtube.com/watch?v=WOvxX7SHKiE)).

 These partnerships aren't always between men and women but a lot of the more interesting ones are.
 In this challenge, you'll use a (fictituous) dataset to try to determine what pairings like this (i.e. between male and female artists) would be most "interesting" based on the sentiment within statements made by users online.
 The sentiment of each statement will fall into one of 3 categories, positive, negative, or neutral.
 Your job will then be to pair the artists up and draw conclusions about the sentiment around each pair.